 Click on the New Audience button towards the top.
 Then, click Create New.

-From there, you can define your audience as you see fit.
+From there, you can define the audience that works best for your Advanced Google Ads campaign.
 For example, you can set up an audience that consists of people who’ve visited your site twice and spent more than a minute on the site each time.

 Once you’ve done that, give your audience a name at the bottom and click the Next Step button.

 Although you can segment your audiences into some very well-defined groups, be careful about getting too narrow in your criteria in your advanced AdWords strategies.
 Remember, AdWords won’t run ads to an audience that doesn’t have at least 100 members.